conda/constructor/docs/construct-yaml.rst

 ======================================================
-Using construct.yaml files to customize your installer
 ======================================================

 This document describes each of they keys in the `construct.yaml` file, which is the main configuration file of a constructor configuration directory.

-All keys are optional, except otherwise noted.
-Also, the keys `specs` and `packages` take either a list of items, or a path to a file, which contains one item per line (excluding lines starting with `#`).

-Also note, that any line in `construct.yaml` may contain a selector at the end, in order to allow customization for selected platforms.

-Finally, `construct.yaml` is parsed as a `jinja2` template and so any valid `jinja2` templating directives may be used.
-The current shell environment is available as the `jinja2` variable `environ`.
-As an example, setting the `version` key from an environment variable called `VERSION` would look like:
-`version: {{ environ["VERSION"] }}`.
-Note that the special environment variables available in `meta.yaml` when running `conda-build` are not available here.

 ----